Mehsampur: Transport

 Partabpura railway station is the nearest train station; however, Phillaur Junction train station is 8.3 km away from the village.
 The village is 59 km away from domestic airport in Ludhiana and the nearest international airport is located in Chandigarh also Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 130 km away in Amritsar.

 Mehsampur has proposed plans of building an airport which has been submitted to Punjab Govt.
 If Successful airport works will begin in early 2023.

 History

+Iconic Bhangra artist Mehsopuria takes the name of this village, where his late father was born.

 Singer Amar Singh Chamkila was assassinated in the village in 1988.